 Witch Fingers will have you cackling with delight!
 These buttery cookies are brimming with sweet almond and vanilla flavors, with a crunchy almond "fingernail" for added texture.
 A dollop of strawberry jam elevates the whole confection with fruity notes and that elusive Halloween feel.
 Witch Fingers are perfect for an afternoon snack or a party tray with friends.
 They say Halloween is the season of the witch, but these cookies will have you saying it's the season of the baked good.

-Ingredients• 1 cup butter, softened • 1 cup powdered sugar • 1/2 cup granulated sugar, optional • 1 large egg • 1 teaspoon almond extract • 1 teaspoon vanilla extract • 2 2/3 cups all-purpose flour or white whole wheat flour (or a mix of the two) • 3/4 teaspoon salt • 3/4 cup blanched almonds • 1/2-1 cup strawberry jam, plus more for added decoration or dipping
+Ingredients• 1 cup powdered sugar • 1/2 cup granulated sugar, optional • 1 cup butter, softened • 1 teaspoon almond extract • 1 large egg • 1 teaspoon vanilla extract • 3/4 teaspoon salt • 2 2/3 cups all-purpose flour or white whole wheat flour or a mix of the two • 3/4 cup almonds, blanched • 1/2-1 cup strawberry jam, plus more for added decoration or dipping

-In a large mixing bowl, beat together the powdered sugar and butter (and granulated sugar, if using) until light and fluffy.
+In a large mixing bowl, beat together the powdered sugar, granulated sugar, and butter until light and fluffy.

-Add in the almond extract, egg, and vanilla extract, mixing until consistent.
+Add in the almond extract, egg, and vanilla extract, mixing until fully combined.

 Remove a fourth of the dough out of the fridge and start rolling out the "fingers."
 For the recommended size, roll them out to the thickness of your pinky finger, but keep them slightly longer.

-Set the formed Witch Fingers onto the prepared cookie sheet, leaving a centimeter between them.
+Set the formed Witch Fingers onto the prepared cookie sheet, leaving a centimeter of space between them.

 Repeat this process with the remaining dough until the cookie sheet is full.

-Bake for 17-22 minutes, until slightly golden.
-Remove the sheet from the oven, and allow the cookies to cool on the sheet.
+Remove the cookies from the sheet from the oven and allow the cookies to cool on the sheet.

-If desired, add jam around the knuckles and reserve 1/2 cup of jam for a dip.
+Add the remaining jam around the knuckles and reserve 1/2 cup of the jam for a dip.